samking41/SQLi-NOTES/README.md

-# SQLi-NOTES
+# SQLi-LEARNING-NOTES
-My SQLi day by day learning notes
+My learning notes for SQL Injection from PortSwigger
+I solve labs and write what i learn in simple words for revision